Anansi: How Anansi got a bald head

 Sometime after they were married, it is said Kwaku Anansi the Spider and his wife Aso were living together.
 One day, they had returned from a visit to the plantation outside of the village, when a messenger came to them.
-Anansi approached the messenger and asked him why he'd come, and the man responded that Anansi's mother-in-law had died the previous day.
+Anansi approached the messenger and asked him why he had come, and the man responded that Anansi's mother-in-law had died the previous day.
 In response Anansi told his wife Aso what had taken place, and told Aso that they would go to the village to mourn her mother, as the funeral would take place within a few days.
 Soon the messenger left, and the next morning came.
 Anansi spared no time and went to the others in the village for a favor and found Odwan the Sheep, Okra the Cat, Okraman the Dog, Akoko the Fowl, and Aberekyie the Goat.
 Anansi told them of his mother-in-law's passing and asked if they could accompany him to her funeral, and they agreed.
 Anansi thanked them, and then returned to his home to prepare.

 Anansi made clothes to wear to the funeral, sewing a hat from leopard's skin; he dyed his cloth russet, and had the attire he wished to wear prepared.
 Thursday eventually came and it was time to head out toward the village where the funeral of Aso's mother would take place.
-He called those who'd agreed to accompany him, and they left the village, but not without supplies – guns, drums, palm-wine, and other things first so they would have things to share with the rest of those who attended as they celebrated his mother-in-law's memory.
+He called those who had agreed to accompany him, and they left the village, but not without supplies – guns, drums, palm-wine, and other things first so they would have things to share with the rest of those who attended as they celebrated his mother-in-law's memory.
 Soon, Anansi reached his mother-in-law's village and fired their guns in the air to signal they had arrived, and went to the home where her wake was taking place.
-Anansi shared all that he'd brought, giving palm-wine to those mourning.
+Anansi shared all that he had brought, giving palm-wine to those mourning.
 He then presented an offering to help pay for the funeral: six peredwan packets of gold dust, a velvet pillow, two cloths, a wool blanket, shell money (to barter with ghosts), a sheep, and more palm-wine.
 They accepted his offer, and the others matched it.